prithugoswami/personal-website/content/posts/debugging-dwm.md

 Enable debuginfod for this session? (y or [n]) y [Detaching after fork from child process 4106464]
 ```

+I start a new debug session and set a breakpoint at the line `c = ecalloc(1, sizeof(Client));` in `manage()`.
+When a new window is created (mapped) by launching a GUI application, we should hit the breakpoint as dwm tries to add the window in the list of managed clients.
+I open a scratchpad and run `eog ~/pictures/someimage.jpg &` and we hit a breakpoint!

 ```

 Breakpoint 1, manage (w=4194310, wa=0x555555564020 <wa>) at dwm.c:1306